25 April 2024

 Air-to-water heat pumps still work efficiently in temperatures as low as -10C, and some even boast an efficiency rate of over 200% at -20C, according to research from Oxford University’s Environmental Change Institute.
 When you compare this figure to boilers, which struggle to reach 90% efficiency in moderate weather, it’s clear to see that heat pumps work in cold weather.

-And, with the Aira Comfort Guarantee, we promise that your Aira Heat Pump will provide a cosy temperature between 18˚C-22˚C, even on the coldest day of the year (depending on the room and based on expected minimum temperatures) for the next 15 years.
-If not, we’ll come out to fix it at no extra cost.
+Your Aira Heat Pump can provide a cosy temperature between 18˚C-22˚C, even on the coldest day of the year (depending on the room and based on expected minimum temperatures).

 How much does an air source heat pump cost in Scotland